MetaCaDI: A Meta-Learning Framework for Causal Discovery from Multiple Environments with Unknown Interventions: Proposed Method

+However, learning this logit vector only from dataset $D_t$ is challenging, as intervention target inference ideally requires comparison between interventional and observational data distributions, which is infeasible in our setting.
 As we will describe in \Cref{subsec:modeling}, we address this challenge not by comparing datasets but by comparing the \textit{predicted} values of the variables with and without interventions.
 We obtain these predicted values using the likelihood model.